 A review is not an accusation

-When you file a SR&ED claim, it gets risk-assessed.
-From there one of three things happens: it's accepted as filed, it gets a light desk review, or it's pulled for a deeper technical or financial review.
+Getting picked for a SR&ED review is not a sign you did something wrong.
+It's the CRA asking you to show your work, nothing more.
+There's no presumption of guilt baked into it.
+When you file a claim, it gets risk-assessed, and from there one of three things happens: it's accepted as filed, it gets a light desk review, or it's pulled for a deeper technical or financial review.

-That one fact changes everything.
-The scary version of an "audit" — clawbacks, penalties, someone tearing through your books looking for fraud — is not what a routine SR&ED review is.
+Here's what nobody tells a nervous first-time claimant: that one fact changes everything.
+The scary version of an "audit" (clawbacks, penalties, someone tearing through your books looking for fraud) is not what a routine SR&ED review is.
 A review is a request to back up what you filed.
-If your work is documented, backing it up is easy.
-If it isn't, that's where the pain comes from.
+If your work is documented, backing it up is easy; if it isn't, that's where the pain comes from.
 The fear isn't really about the CRA.
 It's about whether you can prove what your team built.

 What actually happens to you in a SR&ED audit